-A 2-week tour by land and river from Vietnam's Mekong Delta through the heart of Indochina to the fabulous ruined cities and temples of Angkor
+An exciting 2-week tour by land and river from the myriad waterways of Vietnam's Mekong Delta through the heart of Indochina to the fabulous ruined cities and temples of Angkor

 Saigon to Phnom Penh: the Mekong Delta, Angkor and the Great Lake

-A boat cruise through the stunning scenery and unique eco-system of the Tonle Sap Lake and Sangkar River’s unique floating villages; a day discovering the colonial architecture and traditional cottage industries and village life around Battambang and a return to Phnom Penh by way of the fascinating river port of Kompong Chhnang complete this superb introduction to a wonderful region.
+Experience a boat cruise through the stunning scenery and unique eco-system of the Tonle Sap Lake and Sangkar River’s unique floating villages; spend a fascinating day discovering the colonial architecture and traditional cottage industries and village life around Battambang – not forgetting, of course, its famous ‘bamboo train’ – before a return to Phnom Penh completes this superb introduction to a wonderful region.

-For those with less time to spare we offer either a shorter, 12-day version of this Vietnam and Cambodia overland tour, Saigon to Angkor, takes you from Ho Chi Minh City and the Mekong Delta, across Cambodia from Phnom Penh to finish at Siem Reap International Airport or a 1-week Delta tour from Ho Chi Minh finishing in Phnom Penh.
+For those with less time to spare we offer a shorter, 12-day, version of this Vietnam and Cambodia overland tour, Saigon to Angkor, takes you from Ho Chi Minh City and the Mekong Delta, across Cambodia from Phnom Penh to finish at Siem Reap International Airport.

 Here's an idea of what you can expect to do and see day-to-day.